bombbomb/BBCore/README.md

 [![Build Status](https://travis-ci.org/bombbomb/BBCore.svg?branch=master)](https://travis-ci.org/bombbomb/BBCore) [![Code Climate](https://codeclimate.com/github/bombbomb/BBCore/badges/gpa.svg)](https://codeclimate.com/github/bombbomb/BBCore) [![Test Coverage](https://codeclimate.com/github/bombbomb/BBCore/badges/coverage.svg)](https://codeclimate.com/github/bombbomb/BBCore)

 A Javascript API enabling the use of BombBomb's video recording, sending and more!

-Use of BBCore requires only a recent version of jQuery and bbcore.js.

-Running the tests requires [grunt-cli](https://github.com/gruntjs/grunt-cli).
-Then run `grunt` to test and miniaturize.
 ## Usage Examples!

 To begin, include the `BBCore` and `jQuery` libraries in your html: